. . .

 Which Personal Fitness Tracker is Right?

 Men’s Journal quizzed fitness tracker researcher, the University of Pennsylvania’s Dr Mitesh Patel, who likened fitness trackers to a gym membership – the novelty often soon wears off.
 What was most important, says Dr Patel, is that wearers already had a high motivation towards improving their own health and fitness.
-It would seem that motivation and personal responsibility for one’s own health are huge pre-requisites when it comes to fitness trackers, but these aren’t the only factors.
+It would seem that motivation and personal responsibility for one’s own health are huge prerequisites when it comes to fitness trackers, but these aren’t the only factors.

-When I asked my fitness-tracking friends what they liked about theirs the responses varied.
-Some liked the technological features like the Fitbitâ Alta which vibrates with incoming calls, receives SMS and calendar reminders on the watch face; some wanted a tracker that looks more like a conventional watch rather than a band; others talked about the importance durability like the Garmin Vivoactive being waterproof, even in sea water (which might have been helpful for me when I fell into a French canal last year).
+When I asked my fitness-tracking friends what they liked about theirs, the responses varied.
+Some liked the technological features like the Fitbit Alta which vibrates with incoming calls, receives SMS and calendar reminders on the watch face; some wanted a tracker that looks more like a conventional watch rather than a band; others talked about the importance durability like the Garmin Vivoactive being waterproof, even in sea water (which might have been helpful for me when I fell into a French canal last year).

-For me, it’s the sleep tracking function of the Fitbitâ Charge HR that won me over.
+For me, it’s the sleep tracking function of the Fitbit Charge HR that won me over.
 Being able to see how many times I ‘wake’ and how many times I’m ‘restless’ and my combined sleep total for the night gives me a lot of information to proactively improve my quality of sleep.

-Other friends use a non-band fitness tracker like Google Fit which uses advanced sensors in your smartphone to work out when you’re walking, jogging or cycling – good if you are a regular ‘wearer’ of your phone (probably better suited for men.
+Other friends use a non-band fitness tracker like Google Fit, which uses advanced sensors in your smartphone to work out when you’re walking, jogging or cycling – good if you are a regular ‘wearer’ of your phone (probably better suited for men.
 Why don’t they put pockets in women’s clothing?).

 How to Use a Personal Fitness Tracker Well

-If you’re on a weight loss mission many apps allow you to log your food and water.
+If you’re on a weight loss mission, many apps allow you to log your food and water.
 This can be time-consuming but also a very sobering experience when you realise how little water and how many calories you’re actually consuming.
 Still, it can be a very beneficial and educational exercise.

-And when it comes to burning off those extra calories don’t believe everything you read (or track).
+And when it comes to burning off those extra calories, don’t believe everything you read (or track).
 Fitness trackers aren’t 100% accurate.
 In fact, a study from Iowa State University found that there’s more than a 15% margin of error in most trackers.
 Take the results as a guide and don’t get too overzealous.

 The skinny?
-Personal fitness trackers can be a great way to monitor your health and wellbeing.
+Personal fitness trackers can be a great way to monitor your health and well-being.
 But they require commitment, consistency and routine.

 Sigrid de Castella is an internationally published author, speaker, and coach in the fields of health and business.
 Her book “Half The Woman I Was – How I lost 70kg naturally, reclaimed my life … and how you can too!” has received international acclaim and has been hailed as the most comprehensive weight loss book on the market.
 Sigrid has also studied Personal Training with the Fitness Institute Australia and has a keen interest in whole food nutrition, natural therapies and all aspects of physical and mental health.
 Sigrid and holds